code2k13/emoji_vid_gen/README.md

 ## Known issues

-You will see this error message when using default TTS engine.
+You will see this error message when using `espeak` text to speech provider.

 ```bash
 Traceback (most recent call last):